mozilla/extension-workshop/src/content/documentation/publish/make-money-from-browser-extensions.md

 In addition to having a way for the user to input the license key manually, it is important to handle interactions with the purchase page so that the license is installed automatically.
 This saves a lot of support work explaining how to install the license.

-Developer Tip: Do not spend too much time securing your licensing system against hackers, because users who are inclined to use a hacked license are unlikely to paid for one.
+Developer Tip: Do not spend too much time securing your licensing system against hackers, because users who are inclined to use a hacked license are unlikely to pay for one.
 Your time is better spent developing new extension features that attract more paying users.

 #### Converting from free to paid